juhahinkula/juhahinkula.github.io/_posts/2017-12-26-jquery-datatable.markdown

 	</script>
 {% endhighlight %}

-That's it and now you have table with paging, sorting and instant search.
+That's it and now you have todo table with paging, sorting and instant search.
 It is also easy to get excel and pdf export functionality.

 ![screenshot]({{ site.baseurl }}/img/todo_datatable.png)